 Young women and sexual abuse

-Tackling sexual harassment and sexual violence in schools has been of growing concern to the NASUWT for many years.
-These issues have been part of the Union’s anti-bullying/harassment work for over a decade and the NASUWT has lobbied numerous governments - working alongside organisations such as the Anti-Bullying Alliance, Childnet International, Stonewall and other organisations.
+Tackling sexual harassment and sexual violence in schools has been of growing concern to NASUWT for many years.
+These issues have been part of the Union’s anti-bullying/harassment work for over a decade and NASUWT has lobbied numerous governments - working alongside organisations such as the Anti-Bullying Alliance, Childnet International, Stonewall and others.

 The Union is fully committed to a set of Gender Equality Challenge Principles that supports and champions equality for women and girls.